 As one of the newest veterinary clinic in Siloam Springs, Arkansas, we are very excited to be here.
 Dr. Wesley Hood and Dr. Tom Hancock are fulfilling a life long dream of opening a veterinary clinic in Siloam Springs.
 Thank you for the very enthusiastic reception that we have already received.
 We know how important your pets are to you and at Pro-Vet their health and well-being mean everything to us.

 Our goal is to give your pets the same attentive, quality care we would want our own pets to receive.
 We want to team up with you, your pet’s healthcare advocate, to provide proper care that will keep your animal friends healthy for years to come.

-We are a full service Siloam Springs animal hospital treating dogs, cats, hobby farm animals(goats, sheep, pigs, etc.), as well as exotics, such as ferrets, snakes, reptiles.
-We perform in house laboratory services, dental cleanings and procedures, orthopedic surgeries, laser therapy, cutting edge stem cell therapy, microscopy, digital radiography, and we also offer boarding for your pets.
+We are a full service Siloam Springs animal hospital treating dogs, cats, as well as an occasional exotic such as a ferret or guinea pig.
+We perform in house laboratory services, dental cleanings and procedures, orthopedic surgeries, microscopy, digital radiography, and we also offer boarding for your pets.
 All bird patients are referred to Hancock Veterinary Services in Springdale, AR at 1507 Wesley Ave, Springdale, AR 72764.

 At Pro-Vet of Siloam Springs, we treat your pets like the valued family members they are.

 Siloam Springs Veterinarian | Pro-Vet of Siloam Springs | 479-373-1400

 4698 Hwy 412 East

 Siloam Springs, AR 72761

 Sign-up using the form or call us at 479-373-1400 to take advantage of this exclusive offer.